What Will Happen To @POTUS, @FLOTUS, And @VP Twitter Accounts After The Inauguration?

 Will the Trump Administration Use Them?

 It’s entirely possible that the @POTUS account could remain largely inactive or just parrot what President Trump is saying on his own account.
 The @VP account falls to incoming Vice President Mike Pence whose Twitter following stands at 1.03 million.
 The @VP account will then give him a boost to 2.45 million followers.
-The First Lady’s Twitter account has a huge following with 6.37 million followers.
+The first lady’s Twitter account has a huge following with 6.37 million followers.

 For posterity, here is Donald Trump’s first tweet ever, way back on May 4, 2009: